 A good range of sweet and savoury fillings is offered at this fast food café chain, along with a small selection of pastries including waffles.
 The crepes are filled then reheated to order, and the service is quick and friendly.
-There are also branches in Spitalfields, Westfield London, Westfield Stratford and Wimbledon.
+There are also branches in Islington, Chiswick, Westfield London, Westfield Stratford and Wimbledon.

 This crêperie in Hammersmith is the real deal, offering made-to-order buckwheat galettes with savoury fillings such as classic ham and cheese, as well as sweet crêpes containing nutella and banana, or crème de marrons (chestnut).
 Stylish surroundings and Breton cider add to the appeal.

 Venue says: Book your birthday with us and get a personalised cocktail, available to you and your friends all night at special £7 price.
 Book online.